ldn-softdev/jtc/User Guide.md

 ### Chaining option sets
 Like it was mentioned before, `jtc` performs one major operation at a time: _standalone walking_, _insertion_, _update_, _purging_, _swapping_, _comparison_.
-There's a number of supplementary operations that might complement the major operations like: wrapping results into JSON arays and objects, toggling various viewing and parsing modes, etc.
+There's a number of supplementary operations that might complement the major operations like: wrapping results into JSON arrays and objects, toggling various viewing and parsing modes, etc.

 If multiple major operations are required, one way to achieve it would be piping an output of the prior operation into the input of the next one, e.g: